 But it’s ok.
 Your mixed feelings are ok.
 A diagnosis gives you the chance to learn and grow and provide the resources your child needs.

 I feel you, I hear you.
 And I am right there with you.

 Now I want to know: How do you accept your child’s diagnosis?

 About the author: Elizabeth Lewis is a freelance writer, wife, mother, and self-appointed CEO of her home.
-Liz founded A Dose of Healthy Distraction, a website and a private Facebook group to provide a realistic yet positive face to living with ADHD.
+Liz founded A Dose of Healthy Distraction, a website and a private Facebook group (Link works) to provide a realistic yet positive face to living with ADHD.
 She also runs the ADHD Coaching Corner, a low-cost online support and coaching group.

 ADHD overwhelm is real.
 To survive, we think we must tackle the most visible of our symptoms, the disorganization, forgetfulness, and unfinished tasks first.
 But it helps to start at the beginning with basic self-care.
 Many of us neglect basic needs for supporting ourselves physically and mentally.
 We don’t even realize that they may be part of the problem and increase impairment from ADHD symptoms.
 Yet, a poor diet, disturbed sleep, a lack of exercise, and not taking time for breaks are common problems for children and adults with ADHD.
 We don’t make time to rejuvenate, to refresh our mind and bodies.

 ADHD isn’t easy, but if you take it step by step, you CAN get a handle on it.
 Our natural inclination is to rush in and try “Fix” everything at once, but we have a lifetime of poor habits and emotional fallout to deal with first.